Father and son make innovation the family business

 Lacks introduces electro-less plating of computer enclosures.

-Lacks opens “Airlane,” an innovation-leading plant facility featuring an environmentally sensitive internal waste treatment system and computer-automated part processing.
+Lacks opens “Airlane,” an innovation-leading plating facility featuring an environmentally sensitive internal waste treatment system and computer-automated part processing.

 Richard Lacks Sr. receives IBM’s Quality Performance Award for the second year in a row and a Ford customer Q-1 rating.